 The very people who were supposed to protect Ann* have all failed her in some way.
 For one, the youngest of five children was not only neglected by her parents, but also physically abused by them.

 “They never cared about me.
 And whenever they quarrelled, they’d take their frustrations out on me.
-My dad would slap me while my mum would pinch me,” she says.
+My dad would slap me while my mum would pinch me,” says the 27-year-old.

 When she was six, her father brought his mistress home to live with the family— a move that worsened the family dynamics and created a toxic home environment during the 10 years the woman stayed with them.